Skip to main content

 Both children and adults can suffer from post-traumatic stress disorder.

 The signs are the same as for an adult: the child may unwittingly relive the traumatic event in the form of nightmares, flashes or thoughts.
-They may also avoid anything that reminds them of the traumatic event.
-They may also feel constantly on the alert.
+They may avoid anything that reminds them of the event, and feel constantly on the alert.

 If these signs last for more than a month, and the child is unable to resume his or her normal life at home or at school, it's time to consult a healthcare professional to find help and support for the child and his or her loved ones.